nrwl/nx/docs/shared/configuration/projectjson.md

 use Nx executors).
 Both `package.json` and `project.json` files are located in each project's folder.
 Nx merges the two files to get each project's configuration.
 This guide covers the `project.json` case.

+{% callout type="note" title="Using Angular?" %}
-> Angular developers can also configure projects in angular.json.
-Read [this guide](/getting-started/nx-and-angular#angularjson) for more information.
+Angular developers can also configure projects in angular.json.
+[Read this guide for more information](/getting-started/nx-and-angular#angularjson).
+{% /callout %}

 ## Project Configuration